-The solution of Perjeta for infusion diluted in polyvinylchloride (PVC) or non-PVC polyolefin bags containing 0.9% Sodium Chloride Injection, US Pharmacopeia (USP), is physically and chemically stable for up to 30 days at 2° C - 8° C (36° F- 46° F) and 24 hours at room temperature ($\leq 30^{\circ}$ C).
-From a microbiological point of view, the Perjeta infusion solution should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use is the responsibility of the user and would normally not be longer than 24 hours at 2° C to 8° C, unless reconstitution and dilution have taken place in controlled and validated aseptic conditions.
+The solution of Perjeta for infusion diluted in polyvinylchloride (PVC) or non-PVC polyolefin bags containing 0.9% Sodium Chloride Injection, US Pharmacopeia (USP), may be stored at 2°C-8°C (36°F-46°F) for up to 24 hours prior to use.
+Diluted Perjeta has been shown to be stable for up to 24 hours (up to 30°C).
+However, since diluted Perjeta contains no preservative, the diluted solution should be stored refrigerated (2°C-8°C).